With innovation and originality in legacy entertainment now relegated to the past, I’ve been getting my fix from pre-Cultural Ground Zero properties.

 For those who are unfamiliar with anime, the closest American analog to the Bubble Economy startups would be the mafia-financed 1970s film scene.
 The key difference being that 90s anime looks timeless, whereas the 70s mob kitsch looks dated.

-One of my personal favorite early 90s anime series is Mobile Suit Gundam: 0083 – Stardust Memory.
+Mobile Suit Gundam: 0083 – Stardust Memory.
 Admittedly, this OAV series from one of the biggest franchises around flew under my radar on its first release.
 Like most American viewers, I didn’t catch 0083 until its US cable TV debut on Cartoon Network’s Adult Swim in 2002.
 The mechanical design, slick dogfights, and jazzy pop score hooked me right away.

 0083 is remarkable for having had an unorthodox production at a time when weirdness was the norm.
 The series switched directors halfway through its thirteen-episode run.
 The results aren’t remotely subtle, either.
 As a prime example, two characters who obviously don’t recognize each other in episode one turn out to be former lovers in episode thirteen.